-- Complete any other forms relevant to your application.
+Complete any other forms relevant to your application.

-- Provide any mandatory supporting information identified on the forms as being required to accompany your application.
+Provide any mandatory supporting information identified on the forms as being required to accompany your application.

-- Pay the required fee.
+Pay the required fees.

 The following provides links and/or information to assist the lodgement of a properly made development application.

-|Amenity & Aesthetics||This form applies for all structures which can impact on the amenity and aesthetics of the area or for any of the scenarios listed on the first page of the Amenity & Aesthetics Application form.|
+|Amenity & Aesthetics||This application applies for all structures which can impact on the amenity and aesthetics of the area or for any of the scenarios listed on the of the Application form.|

-|Boundary Relaxation||This form applies for dwellings proposed to be constructed closer than 6m to the front boundary and for all other structures seeking boundary relaxation to the side or rear boundary.|
+|Boundary Relaxation||This application applies for dwelling houses proposed to be constructed closer than 6m to the front boundary and for all other structures seeking boundary relaxation to the side or rear boundary.|

-|Current Planning Schemes||All applications must be accompanied by a statement about how the proposed development addresses the applicable planning scheme and any other relevant planning documents.|
+|Current Planning Scheme||All applications must be accompanied by a statement about how the proposed development addresses the Planning Scheme and any other relevant planning instruments.|

-|Planning Fees & Charges 2013-14|
+|Planning Fees & Charges 2017/2018|| |

 |Other Useful Links|